Pranjal31/NoMatterBot/DEPLOY.md

 The following three repos must be used for testing: `psharma9/test-repo-1`, `psharma9/test-repo-2` and `psharma9/test-repo-3`.
 TAs have been added as collaborators in each.
 This should enable the TAs to perform various actions like creating an issue, updating issue labels, updating issues and closing the issues.

 Note:
-+ This setup has been done NCSU enterprise GitHub (github.ncsu.edu)
++ This setup has been done on NCSU enterprise GitHub (github.ncsu.edu)
-+ `psharma9` represents the bot account (bot's actions actions would show up as psharma9's actions)
++ `psharma9` represents the bot account (bot's actions would show up as psharma9's actions)

-Acceptance tests for the bot:
+## Acceptance tests to evaluate the Use Cases's of the Bot

 ### Assignee Recommendations